FredrikThunberg/FredrikThunberg/README.md

 - Travel :airplane:
 - Board games :game_die:
 - Games :computer:
-- Japan :jp:
+- Japan :japan:
-- Korea :kr:
+- Korea

 #### Some of the projects i have done ####